The Silicon-Water Nexus

 The Silicon–Water Nexus

 The qualitative entry point.
-Ten system variables and four feedback loops — two reinforcing spirals (R1 Water Scarcity, R2 Social License Erosion) and two balancing loops (B1 Technology Pivot, B2 Federal Subsidy Buffer) — mapped across GRI 300s, 400s, and 200s with an Iceberg Model overlay surfacing events, patterns, structures, and mental models.
+Twelve system variables and six feedback loops — two reinforcing spirals (R1 Water Scarcity, R2 Social License Erosion) and four balancing loops (B1 Technology Pivot, B2 Federal Subsidy Buffer, B3 Energy Constraint, B4 Renewable Energy Buffer) — mapped across GRI 300s, 400s, and 200s with an Iceberg Model overlay surfacing events, patterns, structures, and mental models.

 Five regimes, one absorbing endpoint